Finiteness of formal pushforwards

 \section{Modules on patches}

-In this section, we build on the previous results to obtain Proposition~\ref{patch 2}, a key step in the proof of our main theorem.
+The previous section concerned rings of formal functions on patches.
+In this section, we study modules over these rings.
+We build on the previous results to obtain Proposition~\ref{patch 2}, a key step in the proof of our theorem on the finiteness of pushforwards.

-\begin{lem} Let $T$ be a complete local domain and let $\ms X$ be a normal integral $T$-scheme of finite type.
-Let $U$ be a non-empty affine open subset of the reduced closed fiber $X$ of $\ms X$, and let $V$ be an affine dense open subset of $U$.
-Then for every finitely generated torsion-free $\wh R_U$-module $M$, the natural map $\iota_V:M \to M \otimes_{\wh R_U} \wh R_V$ is injective. \end{lem}
+\begin{lem} Let $T$ be a complete local domain, and let $\ms X$ be a normal integral $T$-scheme of finite type, with reduced closed fiber $X$.
+Let $V \subseteq U$ be an inclusion of non-empty affine open subsets of $X$, with $V$ dense in $U$.
+Then for every finitely generated torsion-free $\wh R_U$-module~$M$, the natural map $\iota_V:M \to M \otimes_{\wh R_U} \wh R_V$ is injective. \end{lem}

 \begin{proof} Let $U_1,\dots,U_s$ be the connected components of $U$.
 So $\wh R_U = \prod_i \wh R_{U_i}$ by Lemma~\ref{RU props}(d); and each $\wh R_{U_i}$ is a Noetherian normal domain by Lemma~\ref{RU props}(a,c).
 Since $M$ is a finitely generated torsion-free $\wh R_U$-module, it follows that $M = \prod_i M_i$, where $M_i$ is a finitely generated torsion-free $\wh R_{U_i}$-module for each $i$.
 For every $i$, the intersection $V_i := V \cap U_i$ is an affine open dense subset of $U_i$; and $V$ is their disjoint union.
 Thus $\wh R_V = \prod_i \wh R_{V_i}$, and $\iota_V$ decomposes as a product of maps $\iota_{V,i}:M_i \to M_i \otimes_{\wh R_{U_i}} \wh R_{V_i}$.
 So by considering each pair $\wh R_{U_i}$, $\wh R_{V_i}$, we are reduced to the case where $U$ is connected and $\wh R_U$ is a Noetherian domain.